 In another place, Ewiak Ryszard’s essay correctly shows the millennium coming after the King of the North’s attacks and after Armageddon.

-Thus asserting that Ezekiel 38 and 39 refers to the King of the North is in error.
+Thus asserting that Ezekiel 38 refers to the King of the North is in error.
 The tie to Revelation 20, after the 1000 year millennium, makes much more sense.

 In Ewiak Ryszard’s essay he also claims:

 Ezekiel Chapter 38 and 39 = Daniel 11:45 …